 4.2.3.1 General

-An Application Service Provider, via its Provisioing AF, may use the procedures in this clause to supply data collection and reporting provisioning information, as defined in clause 4.2 of TS 26.531 [7], to the Data Collection AF via reference point R1 in the form of Data Reporting Configuration resources.
-A given Data Reporting Configuration comprises instructions and other information to be followed/used by data collection clients in their collection, processing and reporting of UE data for the associated application service and Event ID(s).
+An Application Service Provider, via its Provisioning AF, may use the procedures in this clause to supply data collection and reporting provisioning information, as defined in clause 4.2 of TS 26.531 [7], to the Data Collection AF via reference point R1 in the form of Data Reporting Configuration resources.
+A given Data Reporting Configuration comprises instructions and other information to be followed/used by data collection clients in their collection, processing and reporting to the Data Collection AF of UE data for the associated application service.
+In addition, a Data Reporting Configuration instance may contain data exposure restrictions for use by the Data Collection AF in controlling access by consumers to event data pertaining to the UE data that it has collected.

 The provisioning process begins with the Provisioning AF using the procedures defined in clause 4.2.3.2 to create a Provisioning Session resource as an umbrella for subsequent Data Reporting Configuration resources.